-- Broadening managers' knowledge of cultural, religious and community activities that might be personally important to employees, like sharing an annual calendar of cultural holidays can help managers anticipate when their refugee reports may prefer to take leave. - Converting an office into a prayer room and allow employees to take prayer breaks.
+- Broadening managers' knowledge of cultural, religious and community activities that might be personally important to employees, like sharing an annual calendar of cultural holidays can help managers anticipate when their refugee reports may prefer to take leave. - Create a prayer room and allow employees to take prayer breaks.

-If you're unsure how to best accommodate the cultural needs of your new refugee employees, Tent may be able to provide guidance or recommend an organization that can
+If you're unsure how to best address the cultural needs of your new refugee employees, including those from Afghan and Ukrainian backgrounds, Tent can offer guidance and recommend other organization that can help.